Kenny Lee

 Biography

-Kenny Lee has established himself as an outstanding artist and leader both on the podium and as a cellist.
-Praised for his “lyricism, drive, tenderness, and passion” (The Times Argus), he has performed as a conductor, recitalist, and chamber musician throughout North America, Europe, and Asia.
+Kenny Lee is a versatile conductor and cellist whose performances have been praised for his “lyricism, drive, tenderness, and passion” (The Times Argus).
+Equally at home on the podium and on stage, he has appeared as a conductor, soloist, and chamber musician across North America, Europe, and Asia.

-Lee’s musical journeys have led him to collaborations with several esteemed artists, including principal players of the Berlin Philharmonic, members of the Juilliard, Cleveland, Borromeo, and Ying Quartets.
-Festival appearances have included Rockport Chamber Music Festival, Thy Chamber Music Festival in Denmark, Kneisel Hall Chamber Music Festival, Taos Chamber Music Festival, and Piatigorsky International Cello Festival.
-Lee is also the co-founder and artistic director of the Flatirons Chamber Music Festival, a non-profit organization in Boulder, Colorado.
-Additionally, Lee is a founding member of the Parrish Trio.
+A committed chamber musician, Lee has collaborated with artists including principal players of the Berlin Philharmonic and members of the Juilliard, Cleveland, Borromeo, and Ying Quartets.
+His festival appearances include the Rockport Chamber Music Festival, Thy Chamber Music Festival (Denmark), Kneisel Hall Chamber Music Festival, Taos Chamber Music Festival, and the Piatigorsky International Cello Festival.
+He is co-founder and artistic director of the Flatirons Chamber Music Festival, a nonprofit organization based in Boulder, Colorado, and a founding member of the Parrish Trio.

-Cello performance highlights include solo and concerto appearances in venues such as Carnegie Hall, Boston’s Jordan Hall, and Eastman Kodak Hall.
-He recently performed concerti by Dvorak, Haydn, Elgar, and Gulda and has appeared as a soloist with the Atlanta Sinfonia, Knox-Galesburg Symphony, Eastman Philharmonia, Jordan Winds, and Eugene Symphony.
-He has collaborated as a soloist with conductors such as Giancarlo Guerro, Neil Varon, and William Drury.
+As a cellist, Lee has performed in major venues including Carnegie Hall, Jordan Hall, and Kodak Hall at Eastman Theatre.
+His concerto repertoire includes works by Dvořák, Haydn, Elgar, and Gulda, and he has appeared as soloist with orchestras including the Atlanta Sinfonia, Knox-Galesburg Symphony, Eastman Philharmonia, Jordan Winds, and Eugene Symphony.
+He has collaborated with conductors such as Giancarlo Guerrero, Neil Varon, and William Drury.

-Lee is a top prize winner of several competitions, including the Seventeenth International Conductor’s Workshop and Competition, New York International Artists Competition, Hudson Valley String Competition, Borromeo Guest Artist Competition, Eastman Concerto Competition, and New England Conservatory Honors Chamber Music Competition as the founding member of the Gioviale Quartet.
+A prizewinner in numerous international competitions, Lee has received top honors from the New York International Artists Competition, Hudson Valley String Competition, International Conductor’s Competition, Borromeo Guest Artist Competition, Eastman Concerto Competition, and the New England Conservatory Honors Chamber Music Competition.

-Born in Seoul, South Korea, Lee grew up in Oregon and began studying music at the age of 10.
-Lee’s primary conducting teachers included Steven Sloane, Catherine Larsen-Maguire, Carl St. Clair, and Charles Peltz.
-Lee studied cello with Laurence Lesser, Paul Katz, Steven Doane, and Steven Pologe.
-He has also worked extensively with Hans Jørgen Jensen, Pieter Wispelwey, Lluis Claret, Ralph Kirshbaum, and Frans Helmerson.
-Lee graduated from the Eastman School of Music as a recipient of the John Celentano Award for Excellence in Chamber Music.
-He earned his Masters and Doctorate degrees from the New England Conservatory with honors.
+Born in Seoul, South Korea, and raised in Oregon, Lee began his musical studies at age ten.
+He studied conducting with Steven Sloane, Catherine Larsen-Maguire, Carl St. Clair, and Charles Peltz, and cello with Laurence Lesser, Paul Katz, Steven Doane, and Steven Pologe.
+Additional artistic guidance came from Hans Jørgen Jensen, Pieter Wispelwey, Lluis Claret, Ralph Kirshbaum, and Frans Helmerson.
+He holds degrees from the Eastman School of Music, where he received the John Celentano Award for Excellence in Chamber Music, and the New England Conservatory, where he earned his master’s and doctoral degrees with honors.